 A managed print service is a great way to slash the printing cost per page in an office.
 However, there are still things which most offices can do to eliminate unnecessary spending further when it comes to printing.
 We’ve covered a few ideas to help you get started.

 Are you interested in maximizing the cost-savings of your print environment?
-Learn how to implement these tips and more in a conversation with one of our managed print service experts in Springfield Illinois or any of our eight locations today!
+Learn how to implement these tips and more in a conversation with one of our managed print service experts in Springfield Illinois or any of our nine locations today!

 We have offices in central Illinois, southern Illinois, and northern Illinois and in St Louis Missouri ready to meet your needs.